JStoresund/notes-V25/krypto/_krypto.md

           - Time how long decryption took, deduce whether there was padding error
           - Implementations would first check padding, then return immediately if this failed
         - TLS 1.2: if pad appears to be incorrect, implementation might assume zero-length pad and compute MAC
-        - When padding fails, decyptor does not know much padding to strip off
+        - When padding fails, decryptor does not know much padding to strip off
         - Meaning it does not know how much data to MAC
         - Recommended countermeasure is to assume no padding, then MAC the whole blob
           - MAC computations can take longer when padding is damaged